The Iconic SLS South Beach Hotel to Honor 10th Anniversary with Celebration Featuring the Return of Taste of SLS Headlined by Wyclef Jean

 SLS South Beach is a modern-day playground and place of enchantment, elegance, and delight centered around an expertly woven collection of experiences, world-class dining, and immaculate service.
 Boasting décor by creative icon Phillipe Starck and penthouse suites by Lenny Kravitz (Kravitz Design), SLS South Beach opened June 2012 inside a 1939 Art Deco masterpiece designed by famed architect L. Murray Dixon.
 Over the ensuing decade, SLS South Beach has become the go-to destination for a new generation of discerning pleasure seekers who feel a sense of excitement and energy the minute they step through the door.
 Since its grand opening in 2012, SLS South Beach has issued 157,235 room keys, and 68,435 bottles of champagne have been sprayed at Hyde Beach.
 SLS South Beach looks forward to another decade of decadent, sun-splashed fun.

 Early-bird tickets for Taste of SLS South Beach start at $100 with VIP Cabana Packages available upon request.
 Tickets for Friday evening's 10-Year Anniversary Celebration are available starting at $50 with VIP Table Packages starting at $1,000, with access to the Anniversary Party from 10pm onward.
 Saturday's AfterTaste tickets start at $50 with table reservations strongly recommended.
-In addition to individual event tickets, weekend ticket packages will be available allowing access to the entire weekend of festivities; for more information contact [email protected]com.
+In addition to individual event tickets, weekend ticket packages will be available allowing access to the entire weekend of festivities; for more information contact [email protected].

 Tickets may be purchased at TASTEofSLS.com.
 Book early; prices go up as the date approaches.